UWC2-APIDOC/to-do-service-public/docs/index.md

 ## Tutorials

-Learn how to do common tasks with in the To-Do service.
+Learn how to do common tasks within the To-Do service.

 First, do this tutorial to set up your development system for these tutorials.
 You only have to do this one time per development system.

 * [Before you start a tutorial](tutorials/before-you-start-a-tutorial.md)

-After your system is ready, these tutorials show you how to perform common tasks.
+After your system is ready, these tutorials will show you how to perform common tasks.

 * [Enroll a new user](tutorials/enroll-a-new-user)
 * [Add a new task](tutorials/add-a-new-task)